EFTEC/PdoOne/README.md

 >
 > Every decimal version means that it patches/fixes/refactoring a previous functionality i.e. 1.5.0 -> 1.5.1 (fix)

+* 2.32 2022-03-20
+  * createTable() allows to specify the definition of the columns universally using a pseudo php syntax.
 * 2.31 2022-03-04
   * PdoOneCli updated to version 0.10
 * 2.30 2022-02-28